Obezyan0941/Tax_agency_web_scraper/README.md

 # Tax_agency_web_scraper

-Web scrapper of companies' financial statements through the web site of the Tax Agency of Russia - pb.nalog.ru.
+Python requests powered web scrapper of companies' financial statements through the web site of the Tax Agency of Russia - pb.nalog.ru.
 Code starts with "Nologi_comp_info.py" script.
 This script initiates the whole scraping process, opens a source data xlsx file containing company names and composes final xlsx file with all of the results found.